Title V Maternal and Child Health Services Block Grant Program

 - healthcare transition from pediatric to adult care

 - preventive dental care visits

-Each year, DC Health submits an annual report and application to the Federal government as an update on the previous year’s Title V-related activities and plans for the following year toward achieving the department’s Title V goals and objectives.
+Each year, DC Health is required to submit an annual report and application to the Federal government as an update on the previous year’s Title V-related activities and plans for the upcoming year toward achieving the agency’s Title V goals.

 To view DC Health’s most recent annual report/application, please visit HRSA Maternal and Child Health: State Application/Annual Report and select “DC”.